Contents

 Under this classification, we have two crosstalk types, including forwarding and backward crosstalk.

 For forward crosstalk, the more vulnerable trace transmits the copied current in the stronger signal’s direction.
-Contrarily, backward crosstalk means the copies signal transmit in the opposite direction.
+Contrarily, backward crosstalk means the copy signal is transmitted in the opposite direction.

 Here are the formulas for crosstalk based on propagation direction: